I. Trial and First-Instance Judgment

 This order established the mechanism that, a decade later, the court would use to extinguish the entire judgment debt through set-off against the retained dividends, preserving Lisa, S.A.'s shareholdings.

-Less than a month after the sequestration decree, Juan Luis Bosch Gutiérrez, as Villamorey, S.A.'s legal representative, informed the court that the board of directors had implemented the order and that the retained dividends were at the court's disposal.
+Less than a month after the sequestration decree, on November 25, 2008, Juan Luis Bosch Gutiérrez, as Villamorey, S.A.'s legal representative, submitted <doc id="pty-556-99-2008-11-25-a" /> informing the court that the board of directors had implemented the order and that the retained dividends were at the court's disposal.
 This communication constituted Bosch Gutiérrez as judicial depositary under Article 536(4) of the Judicial Code, assuming legal obligations of custody, accounting, and restitution.

 III.
 Appeal

-The First Superior Tribunal of the First Judicial District of Panama affirmed the substance of the first-instance judgment.
-Lisa, S.A. appealed on the ground that the trial court mischaracterized its claim as one of extracontractual tort liability and that the evidentiary failures were attributable to the court.
+On August 28, 2012, the First Superior Tribunal of the First Judicial District of Panama issued <doc id="pty-556-99-2012-08-28-a" />, affirming the substance of the first-instance judgment.
+Lisa, S.A. had appealed on the ground that the trial court mischaracterized its claim as one of extracontractual tort liability and that the evidentiary failures were attributable to the court.
 The First Superior Tribunal admitted and took the testimony of Juan José Rodríguez in the second instance, but concluded that the evidentiary record remained insufficient.

 The Tribunal found the costs imposed at first instance to be excessive.
 Using the $12,000,000.00 reference from the complaint as the basis for assessment and applying the minimum progressive fee schedule with a 30% reduction under Article 1078 of the Judicial Code, the costs were set as follows: